Yamato-Security/hayabusa/doc/AnalysisWithJQ-English.md

  391 8
  ```

- The left is the count and the right is the Event ID.
+ The left is the count, and the right is the Event ID.
  As you can see it is not sorted so hard to tell what event IDs happened the most.

  You can add a `sort -n` at the end to fix this: